SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 in::unused;       // Pin not in use
 in::disable;      // Pin not in use
-in::feedback;     // Connect output of the logic block to this input in::link;         // Connect output of logic block n+1 to this input in::event_0;      // Connect input to event 0 in::event_a;      // Connect input to event 0
-in::event_1;      // Connect input to event 1
+in::feedback;     // Connect output of the logic block to this input in::link;         // Connect output of the other logic block to this input in::event_0;      // Connect input to event 0 in::event_a;      // Connect input to event 0 in::event_1;      // Connect input to event 1